-Environmental Review records maintained by the Community Development Departmentís (CDD) Environmental Review Unit staff are subject to audit by the U.S. Department of Housing and Urban Development (HUD) Environmental Officer.
+Environmental Review records maintained by the Environmental Review Unit staff are subject to audit by the U.S. Department of Housing and Urban Development (HUD) Environmental Officer.
 Some specific areas of major concern include projects located in potential flood hazard zones, historic preservation analysis, noise level assessment, asbestos, lead paint, storage tanks and toxic wastes (including contaminated sites).

-Various CDD and other City departmental staff responsible for program/project implementations, which involve construction or rehabilitation, are trained in HUDís guidelines for environmental compliance and the process used to prepare findings.
-Such training is necessary to ensure CDDís compliance with CEQA/NEPA Environmental guidelines.
+Various City departmental staff responsible for program/project implementations, which involve construction or rehabilitation, are trained in HUDís guidelines for environmental compliance and the process used to prepare findings.
+Such training is necessary to ensure compliance with CEQA/NEPA Environmental guidelines.

 The Environmental Review Unit Process

-Individual project monitors or agencies will prepare the City of Los Angeles Community Development Department Project and Expenditure Plan (PEP form) and the Environmental Checklist (Form 101) for their respective projects and loans as soon as the operating division considers the project/loan to be viable.
-Upon completion, forms are submitted to CDD for review.
+Individual project monitors or agencies will prepare the City of Los Angeles Project and Expenditure Plan (PEP form) and the Environmental Checklist (Form 101) for their respective projects and loans as soon as the operating division considers the project/loan to be viable.
+Upon completion, forms are submitted for review.

-The Environmental Review Unit of the CDD Administrative Services Division (ASD) coordinates and processes each environmental review document for all projects/loans.
+The Environmental Review Unit coordinates and processes each environmental review document for all projects/loans.
 Pursuant to legislative requirements under CEQA and NEPA, the Environmental Unit prepares the following:

 ||Notices of Exemptions